fathss/CCalc/README.md

 Once it is ready it'll be merged into the main branch

 Problems to be fixed:
-1. Cannot handle division from different type of base
+1. Cannot handle division from different types of bases with decimal.point